-xx.
+xxi.
 Lactation Policy

 The Dean of Students Office provides a designated lactation room in the Warde Academic Center.
-For more information or to reserve the space, contact Student Life Staff in room L-103, 773-298-3123 or studentlife@sxu.edu.
+For more information or to reserve the space, contact Student Life Staff in WAC L-103, 773-298-3123 or studentlife@sxu.edu.

-xxi.
+xxii.
 Medical and Compassionate Withdrawal Policies Medical Withdrawal Policy